OgRudolf/RotProxy-/README.md

 - Never upload your local config file `rotproxy_profiles.json`.
 - If you accidentally posted working proxy credentials anywhere, rotate them with your proxy provider.

-## Publishing Notes

-- GitHub should contain source code only.
-- Modrinth should contain release jars only.
-- Review screenshots before uploading them to make sure they do not show proxy credentials or personal information.

 ## License